mrchrisadams/sonniesedge-website/_posts/2016-12-07-progressive-enhancement.md

 > That’s a philosophical argument, not a practical approach to web development.

-No, it means you have to get off your lazy fucking arse and do something for people other than yourself and your whitebro demographic.
+No, it means you have to get off your lazy fucking arse and do something for people other than yourself and your whitecodebro demographic.
 You need to give a shit about people in poor connectivity regions, people who are stuck on older browsers that they can't upgrade, people in orgs with draconian lockdowns.

 I'm not going to quote the rest of this shitty article because you can go read it yourself and make your morality bleed out of your skull.